This is the North Eastern edge of Pluto where a series of expansion fractures have created a feature referred to as a spider.

 I think this process is similar to regelation.
 Regelation is the process by which a substance melts under pressure and refreezes after the pressure is released.

 Increased pressure decreases the melting point of ice and I assume the same holds true for nitrogen.
-If the fluid nitrogen at SP is 10 km thick, it will create an increased pressure on the bottom layer of nitrogen.

 The cracks running through SP seem to have formed under collapsing conditions then as we migrate out of SP to the west the cracks are once again expansion fractures.